 That’s all you need!

 I decorated the bucket with paint, just to make it more fun.
-You certainly don’t need to, but it looked nice to have in my classroom for awhile and the kids were excited when they initially saw it.
+You certainly don’t need to.
+However, it looked nice to have in my classroom for awhile and the kids were excited when they initially saw it.

 This is a great activity to encourage children to be leaders and make good decisions in class.
-I often use it during the first few days of school because it serves as a good reminder of the behavior expectations throughout the year.
+I often use it during the first few days of school.
+It serves as a good reminder of the behavior expectations throughout the year.

 Back to School First Days Activity

 I have done this activity a few ways.
 Depending how much time you have, or are looking to fill, you can use this activity and have all children participate during one sitting, or a quick 5 minute activity everyday for the first few weeks.